arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 }
 ```

-The `relayBatchInverter()` function checks to invert batch of relays and its corresponding status LEDs based on configured `A0` and `A1` interrupt pins.
-The `A0` controls the batch of relay `D0` and `D1`, while The `A1` controls `D2` and `D3` relays.
-Each input has ISR function to handle `batchState01` and `batchState23` boolean variables.
-When either pin is triggered with interrupt signal, it will invert the actual state of the corresponding relay batch.
+The `relayBatchInverter()` function checks to invert a relay batch and its corresponding status LEDs based on `A0` and `A1` interrupt pins.
+The `A0` controls the batch of relays `D0` and `D1`, while The `A1` controls `D2` and `D3` relays.
+Each input has an ISR function conditioned with `batchState01` and `batchState23` boolean variables.
+When either pin is triggered with an interrupt signal, it will invert the state of the corresponding relay batch based on present relay states.

 ```arduino
 // Interrupt based on A0 & A1 to invert its defined states in batch